 Along the way we'll explain some of the jargon and the differences between cameras, though if you need a bit more help deciding what kind of camera you need, you can get a lot more information from our special step-by-step guide: What camera should I buy?

 On the other hand, you may already have a clear idea of the kind of camera you want, in which case you could go straight to one of our more specific camera buying guides:

 New and exciting cameras are coming out all the time, of course, and we've got a whole bunch on our shortlist that we want to get in for a proper review, including the latest models from Nikon, Olympus, Canon and Fuji.

-If you want to know what else might be coming along during 2016, take a look at our in-depth Camera Rumors 2016 article.
+If you want to know what else might be coming along later this year, take a look at our in-depth Camera Rumors 2016 article.

 But if you just want to know what we think are the top ten standout cameras you can buy right now – regardless of user level or price point – then keep on reading.
 These are cameras we've tried and tested ourselves, so if you want to know any more about any of them, just click the link to the full review.

 Sony's top mirrorless camera is a real show-stopper